 Group music instruction.
 Class Piano will emphasize basic piano instruction, note reading, pedaling, major scales, intervals, simple improvisation, and basic accompaniment patterns.
 This course sequence is designed for those students who are not piano majors to attain proficiency at the piano.
 Required of all music majors with a specialization other than piano, whose Piano Placement Assessment score indicates a need for rudimentary studies.
-(This course is considered an elective and does not apply toward the applied piano requirement for music majors.)
+(This course is considered an elective and does not apply toward the applied piano requirement for music at the piano.
+(Prerequisite: MUS 1131 or approval of instructor.
+This course is considered an elective and does not apply toward